giusalfieri/IPA_Project/README.md

 ## <a name="api-documentation">📖 API Documentation</a>

-For a detailed reference of all functions and classes, please refer to the [API Documentation](https://giusalfieri.github.io/IPA_Project/).
+For a detailed reference of all functions, please refer to the [API Documentation](https://giusalfieri.github.io/IPA_Project/).

 ---